tkukka/VariousContent/C++_perusteet_2008/KingsPath_EclipseCDT_Windows/README.md

 > msbuild libcxx.sln -t:Build -p:Configuration=Debug;Platform=x64
 ```
-  The CMake building actually required more fiddling than the reference instructed.
+  The CMake building actually required more fiddling than the LLVM reference instructed.
 Not so simple.

 8. Windows 10 doesn't need -DCMAKE_SYSTEM_VERSION for CMake.
 How about Windows 8.1?
-9. Release build: CMake needs *-DCMAKE_BUILD_TYPE=Release* and the final build uses *-p:Configuration=Release;Platform=x64*
+9. Release build: CMake needs -DCMAKE_BUILD_TYPE=Release and the final build uses -p:Configuration=Release;Platform=x64
 10. The resulting binaries (.dll, .lib) are located in *build\lib\Debug* and *build\lib\Release*:
     c++.dll
     c++.lib